 Microsoft was in talks to buy Discord but dropped their plans.

-When a well-off company begins amping up its fundraising efforts, investors often take notice, as it means a public offering could be on the horizon.
-But for the gaming-oriented communication app Discord, its $140 million fundraising round in Dec.
-2020 could very well mean a sale to come.
+When a well-off company begins amping up its fundraising efforts, investors often take notice, as it can mean a public offering is on the horizon.
+But for gaming-oriented communication app Discord, its $140 million fundraising round in Dec.
+2020 that valued it at $7 billion referenced a potential sale to come.

-Discord is in talks to accept one of the numerous acquisition offerings that have been presented to the company.
-According to Bloomberg, Microsoft (NASDAQ:MSFT) is in the running to score a contract with the gaming communication platform.
+Discord was at the center of numerous acquisition requests earlier this year.
+According to Bloomberg, Microsoft (NASDAQ:MSFT) was in the running to score a contract with the gaming communication platform.

-Suitors seem to be lining up after Discord's highly capitalized fundraising round and impressive user and revenue metrics.
-While the company's most recent valuation was set at $7 billion, current offers are as high as $10 billion.
-That's a life-changing valuation for Discord founders Jason Citron (CEO) and Stan Vishnevskiy (chief technology officer), two gamers who started the company out of sheer passion for the community.
+Suitors lined up after Discord's highly capitalized fundraising round and impressive user and revenue metrics.
+At the time, Discord's most recent valuation was set at $7 billion, but the company saw offers as high as $10 billion.
+That's a life-changing valuation for Discord founders Jason Citron (CEO) and Stan Vishnevskiy (CTO), two gamers who started the company driven by passion for the community.

 Before launching Discord in 2015, Citron sold his gaming technology company OpenFeint for $100 million.
-This sale would be a huge step in his impressive career.
+Going public would be a huge step in his already impressive career.

 Discard's user base is growing, and so is its revenue

 Interestingly, Discord was designed with gamers in mind, but nearly a one-third of its users aren't gamers.
-This diversity helps the company compete with brands such as Slack and Microsoft Teams (though if Microsoft does acquire Discord, the dynamics are sure to shift).
+This diversity helps the company compete with brands such as Slack and Microsoft Teams (especially since the prospect of an MSFT acquisition died).
 Discord's revenue skyrocketed in 2020 during the pandemic, growing 188 percent year-over-year to $130 million.